 BY JASON MONROE: Trading skins in CS:GO can be lucrative, but you’ve got to know what you’re doing.
 Being the seasoned gambler on the Grown Gaming team, leave it to me to show you the way to take your chances on the skins market!
-CS:GO Skin Trading has never been so easy.
+CS:GO skin trading has never been so easy, especially when you know which of the best CSGO trading sites to go to.
 Probably.

 How much to invest